|

 Juvenile

-Gray Catbirds are overall gray, with some faint barring on the
+Gray Catbirds are overall gray, sometimes with a bit of faint barring on the

 breast.
-The crown may begin to have some black feathers.
+The crown may begin to have some contrastingly dark feathers.
 This

-general appearance, in combination with the undertail coverts, allows
+general appearance, in combination with loose undertail coverts, allows

 juveniles to be reliably identified.